DiffEnder/pr-splitter/README.md

 ## Usage

-Run `pr-splitter` without arguments to launch the interactive UI that guides you through breaking up a pull request into smaller pull requests.
+Run `pr-splitter` without arguments to launch the interactive UI that guides you through breaking up a pull request.

 <img src="media/screenshot.png" width="350">